What Are Drug Side Effects?

 Before a drug can come on the market it must be approved by the FDA.
 The New Drug Applications (NDAs) submitted by pharmaceutical companies contain, first and foremost, clinical evidence that the drug has the therapeutic effect it's supposed to have and is safe.
 This proof comes from testing of the drug, first in animals and then in humans.
 Once the basic questions of safety and efficacy are settled, the FDA will approve the drug if it deems that its benefits outweigh its risks.

-Sometimes, the postmarketing information coming in to the FDA is so disturbing that it results in a drug coming off the market.
+Sometimes, the postmarketing information coming into the FDA is so disturbing that it results in a drug coming off the market.
 Baycol, which lowers cholesterol, was strongly linked to a potentially fatal breakdown of muscle tissue.
 Approved in 1997, it was voluntarily withdrawn four years later.
-The anti-inflammatory drug Duract spent just one year on the market.
+The anti-inflammatory drug Durant spent just one year on the market.
 Approved as a strictly short-term use product, the FDA found serious liver problems with people taking the drug for longer than what was recommended.